Time-Varying Optimization of LTI Systems via Projected Primal-Dual Gradient Flows: Closed-loop Projected Saddle-Point Flows

-\begin{remark} Lemma \ref{lem:regularizationError} asserts that the error induced by the regularization term is bounded by the norm of the optimal multipliers of the non-regularized problem.
-Consequently, when the optimal solution strictly satisfies the constraints, then $\lambda_t^*=0$ and the solution $u_{\nu,t}^*$ coincides with $u_t^*$. \end{remark} To solve Problem \ref{prob:1}, we consider the following modification of the gradients of the augmented Lagrangian:
+\begin{remark} Lemma \ref{lem:regularizationError} shows that the error induced by the regularization term is bounded by the norm of the optimal multipliers of the non-regularized problem.
+Consequently, when the optimal solution is strictly inside the feasible set, then $\lambda_t^*=0$ and the solution $u_{\nu,t}^*$ coincides with $u_t^*$. \QEDB \end{remark}

-where we note that, with respect to the gradients of $\mc L_{\nu,t}$, in $L_{u,t}$ and $L_{\lambda,t}$ the steady-state map $Gu+Hw_t$ has been replaced by the variable $y$.
-Using~\eqref{eq:LuProjection}, we propose the following \emph{online projected primal-dual controller} for \eqref{eq:plantModel}, cf. Fig.~\ref{fig:controllerBlocks}:
+For controller synthesis we define the following functions, which can be interpreted as modified gradients of \eqref{eq:LagrangianInequalityAugmented}:

-where $\varepsilon, \eta >0$ are plant and controller gains that induce a time-scale separation between the plant and the controller, $v \mapsto P_{\Omega}(v)$ denotes the Euclidean projection onto the convex set $\Omega$, and $\mc C:=\mathbb{R}_{\geq0}^r$.
+where we note that, with respect to the gradients of $\mc L_{\nu,t}$, in $L_{u,t}$ and $L_{\lambda,t}$ the map $Gu+Hw_t$ has been replaced by variable $y$.
+Using~\eqref{eq:LuProjection}, we propose the following \emph{online projected primal-dual controller} applied to \eqref{eq:plantModel} (see Fig.~\ref{fig:controllerBlocks}): where $\varepsilon, \eta >0$ are plant and controller gains that induce a time-scale separation between the plant and the controller, $v \mapsto P_{\Omega}(v)$ denotes the Euclidean projection onto the closed and convex set $\Omega$, and $\mc C:=\mathbb{R}_{\geq0}^r$.
 Three important observations on \eqref{eq:primal-DualProjection-b}-\eqref{eq:primal-DualProjection-c} are in order.
-First, the proposed controller utilizes instantaneous output-feedback from the plant.
+First, the structure of the controller is inspired by first-order optimization methods, where the algebraic map $Gu+Hw_t$ has been replaced by measurements of the output $y$ (thus making the algorithm ``online'').
 Second, the controller does not require any knowledge regarding the exogenous disturbance $w_t$.
-Third, even when the LTI system and the saddle-flow dynamics are stable in an open-loop configuration, the interconnection \eqref{eq:primal-DualProjection} is not guaranteed to be stable.
+Third, even when the LTI system and the saddle-flow dynamics are stable (in open-loop), the interconnection \eqref{eq:primal-DualProjection} is not guaranteed to be stable without further conditions on the controller parameters~\cite{HKK:96}.

-\begin{remark} We note that the choice of dualizing the constraint $K_t y \leq e_t$ allows us to naturally enforce constraints that are time-varying.
-In contrast, when $K_ty \leq e_t$ is recast as a convex constraint of the form $u \in \mc U$ (by substituting \eqref{opt:objectiveproblem-b}), the presence of a time-varying pair $(K_t, e_t)$ as well as the lack of knowledge of $w_t$ imply that the constraint set becomes unknown and time-varying (and, even when $w_t$ is known, time-varying projections may be computationally expensive). \QEDB \end{remark}
+\begin{remark} The choice of dualizing the constraint $K_t (Gu+Hw_t) \leq e_t$ allows us to naturally enforce constraints that are time-varying and parametrized by the unknown vector~$w_t$.
+This is because the steady-state relationship $Gu+Hw_t$ is replaced by instantaneous feedback $y_t$ in~\eqref{eq:LuProjection-b}.
+The alternative route of combining the constraint $K_t (Gu+Hw_t) \leq e_t$ with the convex constraint $u \in \mc U$ and recast both of them as a convex constraint of the form $u \in \mc U \cap \{u: K_t (Gu+Hw_t) \leq e_t\}$ would result in an unknown constraint set, thus making the computation of the projection not possible. \QEDB \end{remark}

 \begin{remark} Given a closed convex set $\Omega \subseteq \real^\sigma$ and a vector field $\map{F}{\Omega}{\real^\sigma}$, the standard projected dynamical system \cite{AN-DZ:12} associated with $F(v)$ is given by: